 “It more pissed (GEO) off because we know of students who are positive (for COVID-19) coming to our classrooms, sitting in class and then leaving,” Glauser said.
 “We don’t know how (the University) is making (the) assessment (that classrooms are particularly safe), but we know it’s not based off of numbers because they can’t provide them to us when we asked them.”

-In August, the University announced that they would require all students, faculty and staff to be vaccinated against COVID-19.
+In August, the University announced it would require all students, faculty and staff to be vaccinated against COVID-19.
 U-M community members who were granted exemptions are required to get tested weekly.
 Currently, 96% of students and 88% of staff, including 96% of faculty, are fully vaccinated against COVID-19.
-The University also requires everyone to wear masks in all on-campus buildings regardless of vaccination status.
+The University also requires everyone wears masks in all on-campus buildings regardless of vaccination status.

 At the start of the fall 2021 semester, COVID-19 cases increased dramatically, by over 100 cases during the first three weeks of classes.
 By the end of September, the positivity rate on campus dropped to about 0.8% and has remained low.